eclipsesource/tabris-decorators/doc/redux/StateProvider.md

 ## Registration

-Before any connected component can be created, an `StateProvider` has to be registered for dependency injection.
-The shortest way to do this, is to use the [`register`](../di/Injector.md#registertargettypevalue) function.
+Before any connected component can be created, a `StateProvider` has to be registered for dependency injection.
+The shortest way to do this, is to use the [`register`](../di/Injector.md#registertargettype-value) function.
 Since a redux store fulfills the `StateProvider` interface it can be used in place of a `StateProvider` instance.

 ```js
 import {createStore} from 'redux';